ykayee/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
  A Movie Recommendation System based on The Movies Dataset.
- I implemented the recommendation algorithms for Collaborative Filtering, Content Based Filtering and Demographic Filtering, and ensemble these model to build a final recommender.
+ <br />I implemented the recommendation algorithms for Collaborative Filtering, Content Based Filtering and Demographic Filtering, and ensemble these model to build a final recommender.

  Three types of basic recommendation system:
  Demographic Filtering: This is a generalized recommendations for every user based on movie popularity and/or genre.
 The System recommends the same movies to users with similar demographic features.